 Yes.
-You can revoke your proxy at any time before it is voted.
-You revoke your proxy (1) by giving written notice to our Corporate Secretary, Anne A. Hayward, before the Annual Meeting, (2) by granting a subsequent proxy on the Internet or mobile device, or (3) by delivering a signed proxy card dated later than your previous proxy.
-If you, rather than your broker, are the record holder of your stock, a proxy can also be revoked by appearing in person and voting at the Annual Meeting.
+If you are the stockholder of record, you can revoke your proxy at any time before it is voted by (1) giving written notice to our Corporate Secretary, Anne A. Hayward, before the Annual Meeting, (2) granting a subsequent proxy on the internet or mobile device, (3) delivering a signed proxy card dated later than your previous proxy, or (4) appearing in person and voting at the Annual Meeting.
 Written notice of the revocation of a proxy should be delivered to the following address: Plymouth Industrial REIT, Inc., 20 Custom House Street, 11th Floor, Boston, Massachusetts 02110, Attention: Anne A. Hayward, Corporate Secretary.